-Pass-through Entity (PTE) is a non-federal entity that provides a subaward to one or more subrecipients to carry out part of a federal program.
+Pass-through Entity means a non-federal entity that provides a federal award to a sub-recipient to carry out a federal program.

 Payroll means a list of expenditures and/or disbursements that are similar in nature or object of expenditure.
 An employee payroll listing wages, with the amounts due to each employee is an example of a payroll.
-A listing of Old Age Pension benefits payable to eligible OAP members is another type of payroll.
+A listing of Old Age Pension benefits payable to eligible OAP clients is another type of payroll.
 Such lists become vouchers when certified and approved.